How to Get User Login History using PowerShell

 - Audit Policies:

-Verify that audit policies are correctly configured to log user logon events.
+- Make sure your audit policies are properly configured to log user logon events.

 auditpol /get /category:Logon/Logoff